acuvity/minibridge/README.md

     minibridge frontend --listen :8081 --backend wss://127.0.0.1:8000/ws

-In this mode, a new websocket connection will be created to the backend for each new connection received in the /sse endpoint.
-This maintains sessions.
-This websocket wil not try to reconnect in that mode and active streams will be shutdown in case of network failure.
+In this mode, a new WebSocket connection is established with the backend for each incoming connection to the /sse endpoint.
+This preserves session state.
+However, the WebSocket will not attempt to reconnect in this mode, and any active streams will be terminated in the event of a network failure.

 The flow will look like the following: